department-of-veterans-affairs/vagov-content/pages/burials-memorials/burial-in-private-cemetery.md

 - Does it cost money to place, set, or take care of a government headstone or marker?
 If yes, will this cost more than if I buy a private headstone or marker?
 - Do I need to buy an outside container (sometimes called a “vault” or a “grave liner”)?
 If yes, how much will this cost?

-## Is a spouse or dependent get eligible for memorial items if they're buried in private cemetery?
+## Is a spouse or dependent eligible for memorial items if they're buried in private cemetery?

 No. Only an eligible Veteran can receive a headstone, marker or medallion for burial in a private cemetery.